solana-foundation/solana-improvement-documents/proposals/0088-enable-core-bpf-programs.md

 essential to network operations.
 Currently, these exist as built-in programs known as "native" programs.

-This SIMD also details the process by which existing native programs shall be ported to Core BPF, as well as the process for introducing brand-new Core BPF programs.
+This SIMD details the process by which existing native programs can be ported to Core BPF, as well as the process for introducing brand-new Core BPF programs.

 ## Motivation

-BPF programs offer less complexity for other clients, such as Firedancer, since developers will no longer have to keep up with program changes in their runtime implementations.
+BPF programs offer less complexity than native programs for other clients, such as Firedancer, since developers will no longer have to keep up with program changes in their runtime implementations.
 Instead, the program can just be updated once.

 For this reason, it makes sense to introduce the concept of Core BPF programs:
 BPF programs the network depends on that should be treated with special care.